Andalejo1109/Fitness-data-analysis/README.md

     * Using Python (`Importing Garmin activities with Python.ipynb`) to import and process Garmin activities.
     * Utilizing Alteryx (`Flujo Garmin.yxmd`) for data cleaning, transformation, and integration.
     * Merging and consolidating data from multiple sources into `Fitness track.xlsx`.
 3.  **Data Analysis:** Analyzing fitness data to identify trends, patterns, and key metrics.
+This project analyzes fitness data to gain insights into activity patterns and user behavior.
+The analysis includes descriptive statistics, data visualization, and K-Means clustering.
+Descriptive analysis provides an overview of the dataset, including distributions of key variables such as 'Activity Type' and 'Distance'.
+Visualizations, such as histograms, bar charts, and correlation heatmaps, illustrate relationships between variables and distributions of data[cite: 1, 2, 3].
+K-Means clustering is used to identify groups of activities based on features like 'Activity Type', 'Distance', and 'userID'.
+The clustering results are further analyzed by examining the distribution of users and activity types within each cluster, providing insights into the characteristics of the identified groups.
 4.  **Dashboard Development:** Creating interactive dashboards in Power BI to visualize fitness achievements, average sports practices, geolocation data, and other relevant metrics.
 (Dashboard in progress)
 5.  **Visualization:** Creating visualizations to represent the analysis results.